hazelcast/hazelcast-jet/site/docs/sql/00a-basic-commands.md

 #### Memory considerations

-The batch aggregation always maintains intermediate results in memory.
-If you use the `DISTINCT` keyword, Jet also needs increased memory to store the distinct values.
+Batch aggregation maintains all intermediate results in memory.
+If you use the `DISTINCT` keyword, Jet must also store all the distinct values.
 Jet currently does not have any memory management.
-If the number of groups in the result is high, it can lead to `OutOfMemoryException`, after which the cluster might be unusable.
-Also Jet never does streaming accumulation in case the input is already sorted according to the grouping.
-This will be done in the future when aggregation functions are supported by the default SQL engine.
+If the number of groups in the result is large, it can lead to an `OutOfMemoryError`, after which the cluster might be unusable.
+In some cases the user can arrange for the input stream to be sorted by the grouping key.
+Jet could use this fact to aggregate the data without keeping all the keys in RAM, but currently it does not support this optimization.
+We plan to do this in the future, when the default SQL engine will support aggregate functions.

 ### Isolation level

-The isolation level is defined by the individual connectors used by tables involved in the query.
+Every connector underlying a table used in the query declares the isolation level it provides.
 In general it's _read-committed_.
 One aspect of this mode is that it doesn't prevent reading different versions of a single row while executing a single query.
 In streaming mode this behavior is even desired: for example, if you join a record